sabrinaam/ARC_cluster/README.md

 2. Used to transfer rmd to .r
 `knitr::purl("purl.Rmd”, documentation = 0)`

-3. liji method Rscript and slurm files are sample files for real data.
+3. 'liji_par1.R' and 'liji_part1.sh' files are sample files for real data.